Frequently Asked Questions

-Which Grades will the school cater for?
+Which grades does the school cater for?

-What is your class size?
+What is your maximum class size?

-What is your curriculum?
+What is your Japanese/non-Japanese student ratio?

-What is your Japanese: Non-Japanese student ratio?
+What is your tuition?

 What is your screening process?

 Our assessments involve a review of the documentation submitted, an interview with the parents and child, and observation of the child’s engagement in a range of activities.